July 27–31, 2026

 About the Conference

-This summer, One Story will be hosting our Writers’ Conference in-person at Poets House in Manhattan.
-Over the course of five days, writers will take part in workshops, attend craft lectures and panel discussions, give readings, and build community with one another against a backdrop of the scenic Manhattan waterfront.
-The conference is designed for fiction writers who are working towards completing a publishable manuscript.
+Our annual Writers’ Conference will take place this July at Poets House in Manhattan.
+Over the course of five days, writers will participate in workshops, attend craft lectures and panel discussions, give readings, and build community with one another against a backdrop of the scenic Manhattan waterfront.
+This conference is designed for fiction writers who are serious about their craft and excited to be part of a literary community.

 What We Offer

-Writing Workshops: At the start of each day, writers will participate in intensive workshop sessions with their instructor and nine other enthusiastic writers.
-Each session is an opportunity for writers to not only gain actionable feedback on their work in progress, but learn valuable craft lessons by analyzing the work of fellow students.
+Writing Workshops: At the start of each day, writers will participate in intensive workshop sessions.
+Each session is an opportunity for writers to not only gain actionable feedback on their work in progress from their classmates and workshop instructor, but learn valuable craft lessons by analyzing the work of fellow students.

-Craft Lectures: Our roster of craft lectures are led by established authors and explore fiction’s most important elements.
-This year’s craft lecturers are Allison Amend, Jennifer Baker, Jai Chakrabarti, Denne Michele Norris, and Jeanne Thornton.
+Craft Lectures: Our roster of craft lectures are led by established authors and publishing professionals and explore fiction’s most important elements.

 Panels: At our agent and editor panels, writers will learn the best practices for submitting their work to agents and literary magazines from industry professionals and ask questions about the process.